MicFus/React-Redux-Firebase-OpenWeatherApi-App/README.md

 ## Hi!

+### Before you run this code set firebase configuration in src/config/fbconfig.js file.

 If you want to check this app before digging into the code you can find it on:

 https://react-redux-firebase-openweatherapi-app.azurewebsites.net/